 - After you turn it off, run a test by turning on a few faucets on the hot water side only to make sure there is no water coming out of them.

 - Now you can begin replacing the part.
 Begin by removing the leaky hose.
 Some hoses can be disconnected with a pair of pliers or a wrench, just make sure that you have the right type of hose connections to make this work.
-Sometimes the hoses are connected by solder: If so, you will have to cut the pipe and detach the hose.
+Sometimes the hoses are connected by solder; if so, you will have to cut the pipe and detach the hose.
 If you have soldered fittings, the new hose can be connected by using either a compression fitting or soldering the new hose back on.
 If you have no experience soldering copper piping, don’t try it, leave it to the pros.

 - Once you have your hose connected, you can reopen the inlet water valve (hot side) to the heater, just make sure that you have a faucet valve that is open somewhere in the house to relieve some of the pressure.

-Resetting the Reset Button
+Video How-To: Resetting the Reset Button

-Checking the Heating Elements and Thermostat
+How to Check the Heating Elements and Thermostat

 Although there are a lot of articles on the web that explain how you can check the heating elements, I have only read one or two that tell you how to do it correctly: the others are all crap.

 - Before you start undoing access panels and all of that, check the breaker box and make sure there isn’t a tripped breaker.
-If the breaker is good let’s move to the next step.
+If the breaker is good, let’s move to the next step.

-- You'll need to have a multi-meter in hand, and it has to be able to check ohms or continuity.
+- You'll need to have a multimeter in hand, and it has to be able to check ohms or continuity.

 - Make sure that there is sufficient power going into the water heater; you should have two wires going into the unit that have 120 volts each.
 If you are not getting a full 240 volts, then there is a problem with the breaker, and it may need to be replaced.
 (I will not be going over this in this article, it’s a whole other can of worms).
 If you are not experienced in working with electrical, do not even bother, it’s too dangerous, get a professional or somebody with experience to help you.
 Okay, if you've got 240 volts to the water heater, we are good there, so let’s get to testing the heating elements and thermostat.